d2l-ai/d2l-en/chapter_introduction/index.md

 The underlying statistical mechanisms are tests to check whether real and fake data are the same.

 ### Interacting with an Environment

-So far, we have not discussed where data actually comes from, or what actually *happens* when a machine learning model generates an output.
+So far, we have not discussed where data actually come from, or what actually happens when a machine learning model generates an output.
 That is because supervised learning and unsupervised learning do not address these issues in a very sophisticated way.
 In either case, we grab a big pile of data upfront,